Page Contents

 Adrenaline

-When it comes to adrenaline, you are spoilt for choice in both Jasper and Banff.
+When it comes to adrenaline, you are spoilt for choice in both Banff and Jasper National Park.

 You can White Water Raft the Kicking Horse Canyon from Banff, but it takes you out of Banff and into Yoho National Park, and Jasper has Rafting on the Athabasca and Sunwapta Rivers.

 A highlight of the whole trip was Rafting with Jasper Rafting Adventures on the cold yet refreshing glacier created Sunwapta River!
-Then there’s Mountain Biking, you have to earn it as there’s no lifts to the top, but both parks are surrounded by incredible biking trails.
+Then there’s Mountain Biking, you have to earn it as there’s no lifts to the top, but the two parks are surrounded by incredible biking trails.

 If I had longer, I’d definitely try scrambling peaks, in the Rockies you’re surrounded by climbing options; Pyramid, Tekarra, Whistlers, Castle and Rundle are just some recommended by Jeremy Derksen an Albertan local (more from him in Round 6).